 In 2005, the provinces of Baltimore, Wilton (CT) and Chicago came together to form the Atlantic-Midwest Province.
 The Province of Canada became a part of the A-M province in 2012.

-- Moving forward to 1999 - Because the Sisters of the Baltimore and Wilton Provinces had originally been one province, they decided to celebrate the new millennium together.
+- In 1999 - Because the Sisters of the Baltimore and Wilton Provinces had originally been one province, they decided to celebrate the new millennium together.
 And so it was that the Sisters of both provinces gathered in Philadelphia to welcome New Year 2000.
 At this momentous event, the first seeds of reconfiguration were sown; that is, the desire to consider becoming one province.
 Simultaneously, the Sisters in the Chicago Province also felt the need to reconfigure with others.
 They chose to do so with Baltimore and Wilton.

 The Canadian Province is integrated into Atlantic-Midwest - In 2012 the Sisters of the Canadian Province, having discerned the future direction of their province over several years, and at their request, were integrated into the Atlantic-Midwest Province.